Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 {{< hint type=tip >}}
 We welcome your contributions and feedback to help us improve the AVM modules and the overall experience for the community!
 {{< /hint >}}

+## Next Steps

+For developing a more advanced solution, please see the lab titled "[Introduction to using Azure Verified Modules for Terraform](https://aka.ms/AVM/TF/labs)".